About Stacy Lyn Harris

 My self-sustainable back-to-basics life began the day I married my husband, Scott.
 Scott is an avid outdoorsman who lived to hunt and fish.
 He brought home “the fruit of his labor” dubbing it as “the best meat known to man.”
-At first I didn’t care for the taste of wild game and found that fish could be bland and tasteless.
-That inspired me to find new ways to prepare wild game and fish so our meals would be pleasing to him and to me.
-Although I went through many trials and tribulations in the process of developing recipes, I got pretty darn good at it and actually learned to LOVE it!
+I didn’t think so early in our marriage, but am absolutely convinced at its perfection now.

 I love fine food and wanted to create really exceptional, nutritious, natural recipes for the wild game and fish Scott brought home to serve to our family.
 I pored over ancient recipes and developed the ability to make the most succulent tender meat out of even inferior cuts of wild game.
 It surely was challenging, but after spending countless hours learning new techniques and inventing delicious recipes for these wild foods, I felt compelled to share my knowledge and hard earned expertise with others.

 I thought, “Why stop with the protein that we eat.”
 I planted a garden of heirloom vegetables sprinkled with flowers and voila; my adventure of eating off the land began.
-My children are involved in every area of this “living off the land” process right along side of us.
+My children are involved in every area of this “living off the land” process right along side of us, as well as cooking, and preserving the harvest.

 I believe one of the finest privileges in life is the privilege to learn!
 I am constantly learning new ways to prepare, preserve, and expand my culinary knowledge and self-sufficiency.
 As I learn, I love passing on lessons to others, either through my books, blog, or sharing it on the radio airwaves or television.